Tick Chart vs. One-Minute Chart for Day Trading

 One-Minute or Time-Based Chart

-If you use a one-minute chart (or two-minute or five-minute), a new price bar forms when the time period elapses.
+Time charts can be set for many different time frames.
+However, if you are using the chart for active trading you will probably want to focus on short periods.
+If you use a one-minute, two-minute, or five-minute chart, then a new price bar forms when the time period elapses.
 On a one-minute chart, a new bar forms every minute, showing the high, low, open, and close for that one-minute period.

 This creates a uniform x-axis on the price chart because all price bars are evenly spaced over time.
-60 price bars are produced each hour, assuming at least one transaction took place.
+Sixty price bars are produced each hour, assuming at least one transaction took place in the stock or asset you are following.
 One-minute charts are popular among day traders but aren't the only option.

 The bars on a tick chart are created based on a particular number of transactions.
-For example, a 512 tick chart creates a new bar every 512 transactions.
-Customize tick charts to the number of transactions you want, for example, 5 ticks or 1546 ticks.
+For example, a 512-tick chart creates a new bar after every 512 transactions.
+You can customize tick charts to the number of transactions you want, for example, 5 ticks or 1546 ticks.

 Throughout the day there are active and slower times, where many or few transactions occur.
 Therefore, the x-axis typically isn't uniform with ticks charts.
-When a market opens there is lots of volatility and action, so tick bars occur very quickly.
+When a market opens there is quite a bit of volatility and action.
+So, the tick bars occur very quickly.
 Five ticks bars may form in the first minute alone.
-During the lunch hour, though, when the number of transaction decreases, it may take five minutes before a single tick bar is created.
+During the lunch hour, though, when the number of transactions decreases, it may take five minutes before a single tick bar is created.

 Tick charts "adapt" to the market.
 Fewer bars form when there are fewer transactions, warning a trader that activity levels are low or dropping.
-The one-minute chart, on the other hand, continues to produce price bars every minute as long as there is one transaction in that minute.
+The one-minute chart, on the other hand, continues to produce price bars every minute as long as there is one transaction within that minute timeframe.
 This may create the illusion of activity, even though there may actually be little volume in the stock, futures contract, or forex pair.

-In the chart example, a one-minute chart is compared to a 1000 tick chart of the SPDR S&P 500 (SPY).
-Both charts start and end at 9 am and 4:02 pm, respectively.
-The one-minute chart provides more price bars before 9:30 AM, but the tick chart creates more price bars during the day (when there is a higher number of transactions) essentially creating a higher "resolution" view of price moves.
+A chart from TD Ameritrade of the intraday Spdr S&P 500 ETF (SPY) is an excellent example of the difference between using a tick or time chart to trade.
+Here, the white, time chart lags behind the low notification of the darker, tick chart.
+The one-minute chart is compared to a 1000 tick chart of the SPY.
+Both charts start and end at 9 a.m. and 4:02 p.m., respectively.
+The one-minute chart provides more price bars before 9:30 a.m., but the tick chart creates more price bars during the day—when there is a higher number of transactions—essentially creating a higher "resolution" view of price moves.

 One chart type isn't necessarily better than another.
 Both can be traded effectively using the right day trading strategy, but traders should be aware of both types so they can determine which works better for their trading style.